 Primarily a way of thanking their fans, the album was never supposed to be an attempt to increase their fanbase, whose loyalty and devotion have enabled them to keep touring and playing for more than fifty years.
 It was also the last album, to date, to bear the Three Dog Night name.

 Then, on October 21st two thousand and fifteen, the unthinkable happened.
 Cory Wells, the rock who had held the band together for so long, died in his sleep at home in New York.
 He was seventy-four years old.

-Believing firmly in the old adage that the show must go on, Hutton asked David Morgan to replace his old friend in the band, and to this day, Three Dog Night continues to tour and play the songs that made them an American Pastime.
+Believing firmly in the old adage that the show must go on, Hutton asked David Morgan to replace his old friend in the band, and to this day, Three Dog Night songs continue to ring out on tour, showcasing exactly what has made them a true American Pastime.